BrianSong/JayPath/docs/RSD.md

 ## Software Architecture
 > Will this be a Web/desktop/mobile (all, or some other kind of) application?
 Would it conform to the Client-Server software architecture?

 This will be a web application, and it  would conform to the Client-Server software architecture.
-The client (student) sends his/her background information (majors/minors, courses taken, focus areas) through the web interface (front end) to the server and the server sends responses (recommended course plan) to the client (student) based on information stored in the database (graduation requirement, course prerequisites, course availability and course history).
+The client (student) sends his/her background information (major/minor, courses taken, focus areas) through the web interface (front end) to the server and the server sends responses (recommended course plans) to the client (student) based on information stored in the database (graduation requirement, course prerequisites, course availability and course history).